Adapting Montessori Learning for ADHD Children

 Don't forget - Working Memory

-Working Memory can be a notorious beast for children and adults with ADHD.
+Working Memory can be a notorious beast for ADHD people.
 Giving a child a variety of ways to access the information or key learning idea through hands on materials is important in helping the child "file" away information and retrieve it when they need it.
 Traditional 3 period lessons don't always work well either as a child may well know what something is but isn't able to retrieve it but if you access this information differently e.g. through play and conversation you may find the child does know it!

 For more articles about ADHD and Montessori click here